Religion in the Philippines: Buddhism

 No written records exist about the early Buddhism in the Philippines.
 However, archaeological discoveries and the few scant references in the other nations' historical records can tell about the existence of Buddhism from the 9th century onward in the islands.
 These records mention the independent states that comprise the Philippines and which show that they were not united as one country in the early days.
-Archaeological finds include Buddhist artifacts.
-The style are of Vajrayana influence.
+Archaeological finds include Buddhist artifacts characterized by Vajrayana influence.

 Loanwords with Buddhist context appear in languages of the Philippines.
 Archaeological finds include Buddhist artifacts.
 The style are of Vajrayana influence.

 The Philippines's early states must have become the tributary states of the powerful Buddhist Srivijaya empire that controlled the trade and its sea routes from the 6th century to the 13th century in Southeast Asia.
 The states's trade contacts with the empire long before or in the 9th century must have served as the conduit for introducing Vajrayana Buddhism to the islands.

 Both Srivijaya empire in Sumatra and Majapahit empire in Java were unknown in history until 1918 when the Ecole Francaise d'Extreme Orient's George Coedes postulated their existence because they had been mentioned in the records of the Chinese Tang and Sung imperial dynasties.
 Ji Ying, a Chinese monk and scholar, stayed in Sumatra from 687 to 689 on his way to India.
 He wrote on the Srivijaya's splendour, "Buddhism was flourishing throughout the islands of Southeast Asia.
 Many of the kings and the chieftains in the islands in the southern seas admire and believe in Buddhism, and their hearts are set on accumulating good action."

 Both empires replaced their early Theravada Buddhist religion with Vajrayana Buddhism in the 7th century.

 According to the 2020 Census, there were 39,158 adherents of Buddhism in the Philippines.
 Alternatively, a presenter at the Permanent Mission of the Republic of the Philippines to the United Nations claimed in her speech that 2% of the Philippine population practiced Buddhism.
 Buddhism practice is concentrated among Filipinos of both Chinese and Japanese descents.
 There are several prominent Buddhist temples in the country like Seng Guan Temple in Manila and Lon Wa Buddhist Temple in Mindanao.